Synthetic Wilderness in Los Angeles

 Artists: Nancy Baker Cahill, Xin Liu, LaJuné McMillian

 If there is one feeling that everyone shares heading into the 2020s, it's bewilderment.
-We're bewildered by the speed and scope of change that takes place around us every day.
-We're bewildered that any semblance of a consensus reality has broken to pieces, that the facts and truths we may hold dearest are laughable fictions to others.
+We are bewildered by the speed and scope of change that takes place around us every day.
+We are bewildered that any semblance of a consensus reality has broken to pieces, that the facts and truths we may hold dearest are laughable fictions to others.
 We have a nagging sense that we brought this upon ourselves—that we were passive and complicit as these realities overtook us—but we don't exactly know when, how, or why.
 We recognize the pieces of life the way it felt 5, 10, 20 years ago, but some are buried under brambles and vines, others have overtaken space like invasive weeds, others still have mutated into forms we only barely recognize.

-Our new wilderness is not tethered to the physical, its terrain is not charted by map, but it is vaster than any we've encountered as a species—one pregnant with danger and possibility, violence and awe in equal measure.
-This new wilderness isn't forested with trees but with us, its root structures the underlying algorithms that connect and partition.
+Our new wilderness is not tethered to the physical, its terrain is not charted by map, but it is vaster than any we have encountered as a species—one pregnant with danger and possibility, violence and awe in equal measure.
+This new wilderness is not forested with trees but with us, its root structures the underlying algorithms that connect and partition.
 To be synthetic is to be hybrid, highly constructed, manipulable, networked.
 But this synthetic wilderness shares something of the opportunity found in natural wildernesses, the possibility of exploration and new natures.
 In this context, artists redraw our DEW line and offer insights into coming social, cultural, environmental, even economic and political futures.
 If, as art critic John Russell once said, "There is in art a clairvoyance for which we have not yet found a name, and still less an explanation," then it is the artists we must turn to to identify portions of the wilderness that are ripest for exploration, threat-detection, and harvest.

 Nancy Baker Cahill, LaJuné McMillian, and Xin Liu are three such artists.
 Each offers us a path into Synthetic Wilderness using both digital media and traditional art making.
 Using robotics and digital tools, Liu toys with the boundaries of self and other—literally and metaphorically—and situates herself within the resulting gaps, most recently with a focus on the divide between Earth and outer space.
 Through performance, XR, and digital art, McMillian interrogates the relationship between communication and technology, the ways that the new tools and symbols we develop express both inherent power structures and opportunities for interconnection, particularly as it pertains to vulnerable, marginalized, and oppressed people.